robocomp/DNN-Services/components/depthEstimation/README.md

 ```
 After configuring proxies,

-For detection using Transfer Learning, download depth estimation models from [here](https://drive.google.com/file/d/1bhw0S6IFo3xjyGYsrTuHZlfS5hWnjyhG/view?usp=sharing), move it to the assets folder.
-Also, set **self.method = 'TL'** in `src/specificworker.py`
+For detection using Transfer Learning, download depth estimation models from [Models](https://drive.google.com/drive/folders/151knPx2eC1ufAO8YoRx9GlPkPCy3-QZ8?usp=sharing), move it to the assets folder.
+Also, set **self.method = 'mobdepthwithskip'** in `src/specificworker.py`for using *mobdepthwithskip.hdf5"* model or set **self.method = 'mobdepthwithoutskip'** in `src/specificworker.py`for using *mobdepthwithoutskip.hdf5"* model.

 ## Starting the component